tempelaar-team/qclab-dev/README.rst

    pip install -e ./

-from inside its topmost directory (where the `setup.py` file is located).
+from inside its topmost directory (where the `pyproject.toml` file is located).